neo4j-partners/hands-on-lab-neo4j-and-bedrock/Discussion - Questions and Next Steps.md

 We're also working with AWS on Glue integration.

 The Neo4j [Spark Connector](https://neo4j.com/docs/spark/current/) is another way to get data in.
-We've been working on a demo fo that with EMR.
+We've been working on a demo of that with EMR.

 ## Lab 4 - Exploring Data
-This section of the lab could be expanded.
-A data enrichment exercise might be really interesting.
+This section of the lab could be greatly expanded.

 ## Lab 5 - Graph Data Science
 With a novel data set combined with a novel approach to machine learning, there's enough material here for numerous business applications or academic papers.
 Some areas that might be interesting to explore in the future follow...